|Syracuse University||Online MS in Library and Information Science||✓|

 - Law school graduates seeking a library degree

-- Library school graduates who seek a non-law degree
+- Library school graduates seeking a law degree

 Marcia J. Koslov Scholarship – The scholarship was jointly established by Marcia J. Koslov and AALL.
 It supports AALL members working in a government law library.
 The scholarship provides funding to attend programs of continuing education.